SellaRafaeli/jabjs/JabJS-Introduction.md

 #### Two-Way Binding
 For `div`s, binding is a one-way process: changes in the object update the HTML.
 However, for some elements we want a two-way binding: changes in the model should update the view (HTML), and changes in the view (HTML) should update the model.
 That way, for example, if we use an `<input id='input'>` element, we could access its value in the JS (without having to manually extract it every time we needed it).
 Form submissions can work immediately on the JS, without parsing the DOM upon submission.

-JabJS immediately performs two-way data-bindings on appropriate HTML elements, so suppose you have an HTML element `<input id="input">` and a JavaScript object ```js user = {name: 'John Lennon'} ```.
+JabJS immediately performs two-way data-bindings on appropriate HTML elements, so suppose you have an HTML element `<input id="input">` and a JavaScript object `user = {name: 'John Lennon'}`.
 After including JabJS, to bind the object to the input you would run the same idiomatic JabJS binding:

 ```js
 jab.bind(user, 'name', document.getElementById('input'));